 The most important first step is to have a sourdough starter.
 You might already know someone with a starter, and if so, you’ve got an easy head start!
 You don’t need a lot, just get a couple of tablespoons and then immediately feed.
 If you aren’t lucky enough to have family or friends with an active sourdough starter, you can make your own from flour, water, and a bit of patience.

-Making Your Own Sourdough Starter:
+How to Make Your Own Sourdough Starter:

 Wild yeast lives in the air and flour, it’s everywhere really!
 Breads made from wild yeast do not require commercial yeast.
 To make your own wild yeast sourdough starter